DianaKaiukova/internship-entry-assessment/programming-test.md

 - I will copy the existing style, name and architecture.
 Also, I will try to avoid global corrections and try to make everything as local as possible.
 Moreover, I would ask the teammembers to approve my code in order to avoid mistakes.

 2.
-- I would use "single responsebility technique" - one reason for a change before test run and "open/closed technique" - code is open forextensions but closed for modifications.
+- I would use "single responsebility technique" - one reason for a change before test run and "open/closed technique" - code is open for extensions but closed for modifications.
 I will also leave comments for the teammembers to explain what I do.
 - I believe that Dogstring and API-Documentation are the best way to keep-up with documentation.
 It is automated and easy in use.
 Also in-line comments are a good idea for a long-term meintainability.

 3.